andreasplesch/aframe-keyframes-component/README.md

 The keyframes component animates a target property of another component of the entity, in much the same way as the ```a-animation``` element.
 In fact, its implementation reuses the ```a-animation``` element.
 Apart from providing a component interface to animation, the main motivation for the keyframes component is the ability to define multiple frames for an animation sequence where each frame is tied to a timing key.
 The timing keys define the relative speed of the animation as it progresses from frame to frame.

-As background it is helpful to understand that the keyframes component is strongly inspired the [X3D Interpolation component](http://www.web3d.org/documents/specifications/19775-1/V3.3/Part01/components/interp.html) which uses keys and keyValues as a key (;)) component.
+As background it is helpful to understand that the keyframes component is strongly inspired the [X3D Interpolation component](http://www.web3d.org/documents/specifications/19775-1/V3.3/Part01/components/interp.html) which uses keys and keyValues as a (waitforit) key ( ;) ) component.

 Here are a few (untested) examples:
 ```